SPEAK VISUALLY Receive practical tips on how to

 Shared CRM dashboards that visualize the lead pipeline and current deals in progress.

-It might take you several minutes to read a report of data listed in a spreadsheet.
+It might take you several minutes to read a marketing analytics report with data listed in a spreadsheet.
 But studies show the brain can interpret images in just 13 milliseconds.
 That is record-breaking speed—exactly the kind of speed you need in order to respond in a rapidly shifting sales and marketing environment.

 Using visuals to demonstrate where leads are in the pipeline is a game-changer for creating improvements in both your sales and marketing funnels.

 With one glance, the sales team can clearly see where potential blocks are occurring on their end and address them quickly, further improving their understanding of marketing’s contribution to their pipelines.